considrew/mungbeans/below-the-line/content/about.md

 ## What This Tool Does

-Below The Line answers one simple question for each stock:
+mungbeans.io answers one simple question for each stock:

 **Is it below its 200-week moving average?
 Yes or no.**